valr300/WebApiCoreRental/README.md

 	sudo mkdir /var/www/RentalApi

-Put the package in  /var/www/RentalApi  :
+Put the content of the "publish" folder in  /var/www/RentalApi :

 	cd {the place you put the package}

 	sudo cp -r * /var/www/RentalApi